spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 :::info

-The PCG that will be deployed in this tutorial is for educational purposes only and is not recommended for use in production environments.
+The PCG to be deployed in this tutorial is for educational purposes only and is not recommended for use in production environments.

 :::